avsm/opam2-ppa/README.md

 - [avsm/ppa-opam-experimental](https://launchpad.net/~avsm/+archive/ubuntu/ppa-opam-experimental) is where the bleeding edge snapshots are uploaded.
 You should only need this if you are the maintainer of this repository.

+### Relationship to upstream

+Note that these are *not* upstream packages of the same high quality as maintained in Debian.
+They are simply the minimal packages to get the latest version of opam into your hands, normally for installing for CI services such as Travis or CircleCI without having to go through source.

+Eventually, opam2 will land in the upstream Debian and Ubuntu repositories and these PPAs will no longer be required.

 ### Running It

 You shouldn't need to run these scripts, but if you do, then you will need a